pyg-team/pytorch_geometric/docs/source/notes/heterogeneous.rst

 Heterogeneous Graph Samplers
 ----------------------------

-PyG provides various functionalities for sampling heterogeneous graphs, *i.e.* in the standard :class:`torch_geometric.loader.NeighborLoader` class as well as in other samplers such as :class:`torch_geometric.loader.ClusterLoader`, :class:`torch_geometric.loader.GraphSAINTLoader`, or in dedicated heterogeneous graph samplers such as :class:`torch_geometric.loader.HGTLoader`.
+PyG provides various functionalities for sampling heterogeneous graphs, *i.e.* in the standard :class:`torch_geometric.loader.NeighborLoader` class  or in dedicated heterogeneous graph samplers such as :class:`torch_geometric.loader.HGTLoader`.
 This is especially useful for efficient representation learning on large heterogeneous graphs, where processing the full number of neighbors is too computationally expensive.
+Heterogeneous graph support for other samplers such as :class:`torch_geometric.loader.ClusterLoader` or :class:`torch_geometric.loader.GraphSAINTLoader` will be added soon.
-Overall, all heterogeneous graph loaders will produce a :class:`~torch_geometric.data.HeteroData` object as output, holding a subset of the original data, and mainly differ in their sampling procedures.
+Overall, all heterogeneous graph loaders will produce a :class:`~torch_geometric.data.HeteroData` object as output, holding a subset of the original data, and mainly differ in the way their sampling procedures works.
 As such, only minimal code changes are required to convert the training procedure from :ref:`full-batch training<trainfunc>` to mini-batch training.

 Performing neighbor sampling using :class:`~torch_geometric.loader.NeighborLoader` works as outlined in the following `example <https://github.com/rusty1s/pytorch_geometric/blob/master/examples/hetero/to_hetero_mag.py>`__: